Updated on the 24th September 2020

-For ease of cash flow, it’s good practice to pay super contributions on each pay day, though it’s not compulsory to pay them into the nominated funds until the quarterly due date:
+For ease of cash flow, it’s good practice for you to pay employee super contributions on each pay day, though it’s not compulsory to pay them into the nominated funds until the quarterly due date:

 To reduce the risk of missing a deadline or skipping a payment altogether, take these steps:

-- Using a separate bank account that is solely for paying super contributions
+- Use a separate bank account that is solely for paying super contributions

-- Putting the due dates in your calendar, with a reminder a couple of weeks before the deadline
+- Put the due dates in your calendar, with a reminder a couple of weeks before the deadline

 TIP: Where you can’t meet the superannuation guarantee contribution in full, try making a partial payment – you’ll reduce the size of your penalty!